yussufAhmed12/Akan-names/README.md

 Collaborate on this project by forking this repository to your github, clone it and create a new branch to make changes on, then push the changes to your remote repository.
 # Contact
 yussufahmed005@gmail.com
+# Copyright & License
+Distributed under the MIT License.
+See LICENSE for more information on license and copyright.